elbaulp/genPlaylistByName/README.md

 =================

-A little python script for generate playlist with a given length in minutes.
+A little python script for generating playlist of a given time period in minutes.

 More info: https://elbauldelprogramador.com/en/generar-listas-de-reproduccion-determinada-duracion-python/